 - Parliamentarians: Elected on a populist platform; Elected on a women’s rights platform; Elected representing indigenous groups; Elected on economic development/ pro-business platform; Elected running on a poverty reduction platform.

-The simulation will unfold over 4 hours, as shown in the diagram below.
-CIR will provide all logistics to lead students through the six major phases of the simulation, including a High Judge and lead facilitator.
-Beyond an identity as one of the above stakeholders, each student will also receive a secret personality card to add further intrigue to the discussions…
+The simulation unfolded over 4 hours.
+CIR led students through the six major phases of the simulation.
+Beyond an identity as one of the above stakeholders, each student also received a secret personality card to add further intrigue to the discussions…

-This simulation is sponsored by PNM, and connects with CIR’s pending community education series of talks and lectures on “Energy’s Global Future”.
+This simulation was sponsored by PNM, and connected with CIR’s community education series of talks and lectures on “Energy’s Global Future”.

 In 2019, we will again receive support from PNM to design and develop a simulation on climate change.
 Stay tuned….